 The first obvious reason is that men retain more sexual market value over time than women do (see SMP dynamics for more).

 Men, on average, also take less time off for childcare and household management.
 Usually, men use that time in ways that lead to both personal growth and SMV growth.

 Compare the two:

 - Woman: “I grew two children and learned a lot about child psychology.
 I missed a lot in life by staying at home most of the time, but I feel happy and fulfilled”

 - Man: “thanks to my hard work I moved into the board of directors.
-I grew more confident as I took over more responsibilities, and gained more real world experience as I traveled across the country and worked with all kinds of people.
+I grew more confident as I took over more responsibilities, and gained more real-world experience as I traveled across the country and worked with all kinds of people.
 As a bonus for leading my department’s turnaround, I even make much more money.
-I feel accomplished, strong and powerful.”
+I feel accomplished in my worklife”

 The woman’s child-rearing might be a bigger contribution to society than the man’s job.